Atlanta FedEx driver transports shooting victims to hospital

-ATLANTA (AP) — A FedEx truck driver in Atlanta is being credited transporting three shooting victims to a hospital.
+ATLANTA (AP) — A FedEx truck driver in Atlanta is being credited for transporting three shooting victims to a hospital.

 News outlets report four people were shot Monday.
 Before police arrived, three of the victims flagged down a FedEx driver who took them to Grady Memorial Hospital.